Vincent Palermo: Murder of Fred Weiss

-On September 11, 1989, Palermo, Anthony Capo, and James "Jimmy" Gallo murdered Staten Island resident Fred Weiss, on orders from DeCavalcante boss Giovanni "John the Eagle" Riggi through capo Anthony Rotondo.
-Weiss was a former newspaper reporter for the Staten Island Advance and a real estate developer who had become associated with mobsters from both the DeCavalcante and Gambino families.
+On September 11, 1989, Palermo, Anthony Capo, and James "Jimmy" Gallo murdered Staten Island resident Fred Weiss, on orders from DeCavalcante boss Giovanni "John the Eagle" Riggi through caporegime Anthony Rotondo.
+Weiss was a former newspaper reporter for the Staten Island Advance and a real-estate developer who had previously associated with members from both the DeCavalcante and Gambino families.

-Weiss and two mob partners had purchased a vacant property in Staten Island and started illegally dumping large amounts of dangerous medical waste there.
-Local authorities uncovered the scheme and started investigating Weiss, and the two mob families became nervous.
-Gambino boss John Gotti worried that Weiss might become a government witness in exchange for leniency and requested that the DeCavalcante family murder Weiss to protect them.
-Palermo, Capo, and Gallo drove to the New York condominium of Weiss' girlfriend.
-As Weiss left the building and climbed into his car, Palermo and Gallo shot him in the face.
+Weiss and two mob-partners had purchased a vacant property in Staten Island and started illegally dumping large amounts of dangerous medical waste there.
+Local authorities uncovered the scheme and started investigating Weiss, making the two crime-families nervous.
+Gambino boss John Gotti worried that Weiss might become a government witness in exchange for leniency and requested that the DeCavalcante family murder Weiss to protect Gambino ventures.
+Palermo, Capo, and Gallo drove to the New York condominium of Weiss's girlfriend.
+As Weiss left the building and entered his car, Palermo and Gallo shot him in the face.

 Family scandal

-Palermo was appointed capo after the Weiss murder and given his own crew of soldiers.
-Riggi was sent to prison in 1989, and appointed John "Johnny Boy" D'Amato as his acting boss.
+Palermo was promoted to caporegime following the Weiss murder and received his own crew of soldiers.
+Riggi was sent to prison later in 1989, and appointed John "Johnny Boy" D'Amato as his acting boss.
 In January 1992, Anthony Capo participated in the murder of acting boss D'Amato.
 Earlier in 1991, D'Amato's girlfriend, retaliating against D'Amato over an argument, told Anthony Rotondo that D'Amato was an active bisexual.
 She described swinging encounters that D'Amato had in Manhattan sex clubs with both women and men.
 Rotondo shared this information with underboss Giacomo Amari, and consigliere Stefano Vitabile.
-In 2003, capos Philip "Phil" Abramo, Giuseppe "Pino" Schifilliti and the reputed consigliere Stefano Vitabile were charged in organizing various crimes, including the murder of D'Amato.
+In 2003, caporegimes Philip "Phil" Abramo, Giuseppe "Pino" Schifilliti and Stefano Vitabile were charged in organizing various crimes, including the murder of D'Amato.
 Reputed men involved in the murder conspiracy, Palermo, Capo and Rotondo would later testify about this murder against their former associates.